Ōshio Heihachirō

-Ōshio Heihachirō (大塩 平八郎) was a Japanese philosopher, revolutionary, writer, and yoriki who led the Wang Yangming school (陽明学, youmeigaku) in Osaka.
-Despite his privileged status, he led a brief uprising against the Tokugawa shogunate.
+Ōshio Heihachirō (大塩 平八郎) was a Japanese philosopher, revolutionary, writer, and yoriki who led an academy of Wang Yangming school (陽明学, youmeigaku) philosophy in Osaka.
+Despite his privileged status, he led a brief uprising against corrupt officials in the Tokugawa shogunate.

 Early life

 Ōshio was born as the eldest son in a samurai family in 1793.
 At the age of 15 he discovered while researching his family's personal archive that one of his ancestors had been labeled as "dishonorable" because he spent much of his time writing in the company of prisoners, criminals, and commoners in defiance of social taboos.
 This finding was the immediate cause of his decision to become a disciple of Neo-Confucianism.
 At the age of 24 he read a book about the morals and precepts of Chinese philosopher Lü Kun (1536–1618) and later studied the works of his master Wang Yangming.

 Career

 From the age of 13, Ōshio was employed as a yoriki.
 Among his responsibilities was serving as a police inspector and magistrate in Ōsaka.
 He quickly gained a reputation for personal honesty by refusing the bribes commonly offered to police officials by suspects to overlook their crimes.
 After fourteen years of service, he retired in 1830 as an act of protest over the appointment of a new supervisor known to be openly corrupt.
 Henceforth, he began a pilgrimage to the province of Ōmi, which led to his spiritual awakening.

 When he returned to Ōsaka, he began writing and teaching about the Yōmeigaku and later founded his own private school, "Senshindō" (洗心洞). Ōshio spent the rest of his retirement as both headmaster and senior instructor.
 He also published a book, Senshindō Sakki (洗心洞箚記), a compilation of scripts used in his lectures.